evmartinelli/keycloak-openid2-steam/README.md

-# keycloak-openid2-steam UPDATE to KeyCloak 22
+# keycloak-openid2-steam UPDATED to KeyCloak 22

 A minimal Keycloak IdentityProvider implementation of OpenID2 for Steam.
 This implementation may also serve as a basis for a full-fledged OpenID2 implementation for Keycloak and as example for